Allixar/ASL-Detection/README.md

-# ASL to Speech Detection
+# ASL to Speech Detection (Compatible with Python 3.12)

 A Python-based American Sign Language (ASL) hand gesture recognition system that converts recognized signs into speech.
 Built using **OpenCV**, **MediaPipe**, **TensorFlow Lite**, and **pyttsx3**, it can operate in real time from a webcam or process images from a dataset.